ivanalves-t/POO_Exercises/README.md

 ## Complete list of OOP discipline activities at IFPE
-The codes can probably be improved, I'm still learning